-Pretty Pillowcase Hem : Includes tutorial for working directly onto pillowcase hems, pretty scallops using (sc), (dc) and (ch).
+Pretty Pillowcase Hem: Includes tutorial for working directly onto pillowcase hems, dainty scallops using (sc), (dc) and (ch).

-Simple Design : Suitable for embellishing plain, tired clothing, this particular example dresses up a t-shirt.
+Simple Design: Suitable edging for embellishing plain, tired clothing, this particular example dresses up a t-shirt.
 Stitches used: (ch) and (dc).

-Easy Zig-Zag : Suitable for dish towels, kitchen linens and even burp cloths.
-Tutorial shows how to work directly onto a tea towel.
+Easy Zig-Zag: Suitable for dish towels, kitchen linens and even burp cloths.
+Tutorial shows how to crochet directly onto a tea towel.

-Lacey : Suitable for handkerchiefs, worked in pearl cotton thread (double strand) or cotton lace thread.
+Lacey: Suitable for handkerchiefs, done in pearl cotton thread (double strand) or cotton lace thread.